tansaku/AR-Comedy/README.md

 Free Drink Offer!
 =================

-Follow me on [instagram](https://instagram.com/tansaku) and attend one of my comedy gigs (see below) and I will buy you a drink
+Follow me on [instagram](https://instagram.com/tansaku) and attend one of my comedy gigs (see below) and I will buy you a drink!

 Terms & Conditions
 ------------------